ShreyanshPrakash/socialMedia/README.md

 Browse through the users, their friends and friends of friends

+How to use :

+    npm run demo
+        - builds angular app for prod
+        - runs express app to serve both static assets and apis

 Api endpoints : All GET methods

     1. getAllUsers : '/restservice/users/getallusers'